Regrets? Yes, I have had a few. When my marriage ended I regretted how the discussion was handled with our two pre-teen daughters:

-- Never talk badly of their other parent.
-Children know they are half mom and half dad so when you speak badly about one side or the other of their family you make them feel badly about themselves.
+- Never talk badly about their other parent.
+Children know they are half mom and half dad so when you speak badly about one side or the other of their family you make them feel bad about themselves.
 If you are both doing this, it makes them feel 100% bad.
 Do not discuss their other parent within earshot, as they will, at some point, overhear you.
 Be thoughtful and keep them out of the battle instead of trying to make them pick sides.

 Yes, telling your children you are separating is difficult, but a little planning can make a big difference now and into the future.
 A separation is never an easy event to navigate.

 Your kids are worth it!
-They will always be your kids, and will be there throughout your life, if you treat them well and teach them using your own thoughtful behavior as an example.
+They will always be your kids and will be there throughout your life if you treat them well and teach them using your own thoughtful behavior as an example.
 Set the goal of an intentional healthy separation and remember that goal when things get tough!